stibbons1990/hex/docs/blog/posts/2025-05-05-migrating-unifi-controller-to-kubernetes.md

  - docker
  - server
  - unifi
+title: Migrating UniFi Controller to Kubernetes
 ---

-# Migrating UniFi Controller to Kubernetes

 <!-- more -->